SoftwareAG/hello-dbp/assets/Readme.md

+## Common Utilities
+- Link to [Air Server Software](http://www.airserver.com/), for mirroring an iPhone screen onto a Windows or Mac desktop.
+A free trial is available.
+- Link to [Ditto Clipboard Manager](https://sourceforge.net/projects/ditto-cp/), for managing your own collection of text snippets to allow for easily filling in text fields from named clipboard entries.

 ## Sprint 1 - Cumulocity Trial

 - Link to create your own [trial Cumulocity tenant](http://www.cumulocity.com/try-for-free/).
-- Link to [Air Server Software](http://www.airserver.com/), for mirroring an iPhone screen onto a Windows or Mac desktop.
-A free trial is available.
 - Link to [Cloud Sensor App for Android](https://play.google.com/store/apps/details?id=com.cumulocity.cloudsensor&hl=en_US).
 But you also scan the QR code from the Cockpit "Add Smartphone" wizard.
 - Link to Cloud Sensor App for iPhone (coming soon).
 - Link to [Cloud Sensor App Documentation](https://www.cumulocity.com/guides/users-guide/android-cloud-sensor-app/).